sambrentnall/minimal-mistakes/_posts/2017-05-08-GatewayOnHyperVCore.md

 I normally use pfSense as my virtual router of choice, but decided recently to create a router on Windows Server 2016 Core.

-This isn't the first time I've installed or used Windows Server Core - in a previous lab I have used it for a DC but I haven't had much experience with it, so this is was the first time I've used Windows Server for a router let alone on Core.
+This isn't the first time I've installed or used Windows Server Core - in a previous lab I have used it for a DC but I haven't had much experience with it.
+This is the first time I've used Windows Server for a router let alone on Core.

 Assumptions:
 - You've configured your Virtual Switches with one connected to your host's network and at least one private\internal network